-Every summer when I was a kid, my parents packed all seven of us into our rusted van and headed away from the Minnesota farmlands.
+My love of traveling began when I was just a kid.
+Every summer, my parents packed all seven of us into our rusted van and headed away from the Minnesota farmlands.
 I think there’s some driving force in my family’s Norwegian blood, some remnant of Viking DNA, which never let us rest.
 We were always exploring.
-My love of travel was born on the Little Bighorn battlefield, imagining General Custer falling to Lakota and Cheyenne warriors, stripped of his scalp and dying in the amber-colored prairie lands.
+I remember standing on the Little Bighorn battlefield, imagining General Custer falling to Lakota and Cheyenne warriors, stripped of his scalp and dying in the amber-colored prairie lands.
 Maybe I was a strange kid, but I found something deeply romantic about battlefields and sacred grounds, like history carried a physical weight you could feel if you just stood perfectly still and quiet in the middle of a field.

-My love of photography began outside the borders of the United States.
+My interest in photography began outside the borders of the United States.
 With only a little point-and-shoot camera, I flew to the United Kingdom in 2006 and captured images of castles that still hang on my walls today.
 Since that time, I’ve been to many places around Europe and Africa…and, like my Viking ancestors, have landed in Ireland more times than necessary.
-I have nine Irish passport stamps!!
+I have more than ten Irish passport stamps!!
 But what can I do?
 I love Ireland.